JustHoward0807/GP/README.md

 <img src="https://github.com/JustHoward0807/GP/blob/main/assets/github%20images/5.jpg" width="500" height="500" />

 Show how many points we have now.
-Everytime we attend an events using our APP will automatically increase the points that event provide.
+Every time we attend an event using our APP will automatically increase the points that event provides.

 <hr>

 <img src="https://github.com/JustHoward0807/GP/blob/main/assets/github%20images/1.jpg" width="500" height="500" />

-(In this pic, the point category is 智(intelligence))
+(In this pic, the point category is 智(wisdom))

 Display related events in that point category, and tips on top show us if the event already attended(blue) or collected(next to the blue one).
-If did'nt attend or collect this event, it will represent in dotted line.
+If didn't attend or collect this event, it will represent in dotted line.

 <hr>